Common resume mistakes

 |Example:||"Resolved customer's concerns."

-If you've worked with multiple customers, use plural possessive.
+However, if you worked with multiple customers, use plural possessive: "resolved customers' concerns."

 |Example:||Wrong: "Deans list."